Thames Valley Royals proposal: Controversy

 Meanwhile, efforts to stop the merger were stepped up at Reading by Roger Smee, a former Reading player, born and raised in the town, who had become a millionaire in the construction industry.
 Smee, who strongly opposed the merger plan, had read the club's accounts the previous year, and so was aware of how the team's stock was allocated.
 He knew that Waller and his boardroom allies, Leslie Davies and John Briggs, had not held a controlling interest in the club in 1982 and that a large number of Reading shares had then been noted as unissued.
 His interest was therefore piqued when the Thames Valley Royals deal was declared "irrevocable" on the basis that Waller's faction controlled the majority of the shares in Reading.
 "A year ago they didn't have a majority," Smee later said, "so how on earth have they issued these shares to themselves while Reading was a public company?
 That would be against the law."
 Smee contacted Roy Tranter, a director at Reading who opposed the merger, and Tranter's legal team filed a complaint with the High Court objecting to the sale of the unissued shares.

 On 22 April 1983, just as Waller and Maxwell were about to officially announce the merger, Tranter's solicitors handed Waller a High Court injunction temporarily blocking sale of the disputed stock.
 Three days later, the High Court imposed a further injunction preventing any dealing in Reading shares until a further hearing on 3 May.
-Maxwell insisted that there was no problem, calling the legal challenge a "side show"; he made a fresh bid to all of Reading's shareholders.
+Maxwell described the legal challenge as a "side show"; he made a fresh bid to all of Reading's shareholders.
 On 1 May, the Oxford chairman told the press that he and his supporters at Reading controlled 40% of the shares.
 Meanwhile, Oxford City Council offered Oxford United a new "£6 million sports complex" in the western suburb of Botley.
 Maxwell said that he was still pursuing the merger with Reading, but would look into the Botley proposal.